joseph-yoon/VC-Constitution/constitution/vc_constitution.md

 Procedure for who has the say about which program to watch is that the first person there can dictate what show to watch, at least for the duration of the program.
 People may reserve any time they wish to watch a program or use the projector in the future.
 The projector must remain in public rooms.<sup>3</sup>

 ## Computer
 The house has a PC computer.
-Crammies may reserve up to seven hours per week of computer time.
+House members<sup>8</sup> may reserve up to seven hours per week of computer time.
 If someone wants to use the computer but does not have reserve time, and someone is on but it's not reserved, a one-hour waiting list may be initiated.
 The house provides toner and printer paper.<sup>4</sup>

 ## Storage
 The Cramm has space for storage in the attic as well as some closets.
 Belongings must be labeled with names and dates.
-Crammies that move out have two summers to clear out their stuff.
+House members<sup>8</sup> that move out have two summers to clear out their stuff.
 Two letters will be sent to the people reminding them during the second summer (provided we have their contact info), and then the stuff will be PC-ed, taken to Salvation Army, or trashed.
 A person who has already moved out, but who wishes to come back and store items, should ask permission from the present membership.
-Only past, future, summer, and current Crammies can store their belongings in the house.<sup>5</sup>
+Only past, future, summer, and current house members<sup>8</sup> can store their belongings in the house.<sup>5</sup>

 ## Living Room
 A visitor planning to sleep in the living room overnight should seek house permission at a meeting or at dinner.
-Old Crammies coming to visit should be informed<sup>6</sup> of this policy, but not kicked out.
+Old house members<sup>8</sup> coming to visit should be informed<sup>6</sup> of this policy, but not kicked out.

 ### Footnotes
 * [1] They can stay in their room for the following semester